The ARK 21Shares Bitcoin ETF (ARKB) Is Available Now

-(MENAFN- GlobeNewsWire - Nasdaq) ARKB Will Charge No Fees for the First Six Months or Until The Fund Reaches $1 Billion in Assets At Which Time it Will Have A Total Expense Ratio of 0.21%
+(MENAFN- PR Newswire) ARKB Will Charge No Fees for the First Six Months or Until The Fund Reaches $1 Billion in Assets At Which Time it Will Have A Total Expense Ratio of 0.21%

-NEW YORK, NEW YORK and ST. PETERSBURG, FLORIDA, January, 11, 2023 - After much anticipation, 21Shares US LLC ("21Shares"), an affiliate of 21Shares AG, the issuer of the world's largest suite of cryptocurrency-backed exchange traded products (ETPs), and Cathie Wood's ARK Investment Management LLC ("ARK" or "ARK Invest"), the first retail fund manager to invest in bitcoin in 2015, today announced the launch of ARKB, the ARK 21Shares Bitcoin ETF.
+and ST. PETERSBURG, Fla., Jan.
+11, 2024 /PRNewswire/ -- After much anticipation, 21Shares US LLC ("21Shares"), an affiliate of 21Shares AG, the issuer of the world's largest suite of cryptocurrency-backed exchange traded products (ETPs), and Cathie Wood's ARK Investment Management LLC ("ARK" or "ARK Invest"), the first retail fund manager to invest in bitcoin in 2015, today announced the launch of ARKB, the ARK 21Shares Bitcoin ETF.
 ARKB offers investors direct, regulated exposure to bitcoin, the first decentralized currency and the largest digital asset by market cap.
 ARKB will waive its entire management fee for the Fund for the first 6 months or until assets reach $1 billion, whichever occurs first, with a total expense ratio (TER) of 0.21% thereafter.

 Cathie Wood, Founder, CEO, and CIO of ARK Invest, emphasized the importance of this strategic collaboration to launch ARKB, stating, "ARK has been on the forefront of crypto research since 2014 and became the first retail fund manager to invest in bitcoin in 2015.
 We have navigated bitcoin investments through multiple market cycles, and we believe in the transformative potential of this digital asset.
 We are excited to join forces with 21Shares US, the world's first and largest crypto ETP provider, to launch ARKB, a product that aligns with our shared commitment to innovation and responsible investment.
 We are grateful to our regulatory partners for providing the path forward.
 The SEC approval and launch of ARKB represents a significant step in providing investors with direct exposure to bitcoin through a regulated and secure vehicle.
 With confidence, investors can now access ARKB through their existing investment accounts."